alaudet/raspi-sump/docs/quick_start.md

 Copy raspisump.py to /home/pi/raspi-sump

-Copy .raspisump.conf to /home/pi/raspi-sump
+Copy raspisump.conf to /home/pi/raspi-sump

 Make raspisump.py executable by running    'sudo chmod +x raspisump.py'

+* If running raspisump.py more than once per minute do the following;

+Replace raspisump.py with raspisump_alternate.py

 Copy checkpid.py to home/pi/raspi-sump

 Make checkpid.py executable by running    'sudo chmod +x checkpid.py'

-Edit .raspisump.conf
+Edit raspisump.conf
 ====================

 Do not edit the raspisump.py file.
 All configurations are recorded in .raspisump.conf